-Relative to this work, we consider a large-country, two-sector model with a linear outside good when consumers have quadratic preferences, leading to variable markups, and domestic policies are unavailable.
-In this context, we study unilateral, efficient and Nash trade policies.
-While we share with Costinot et al an emphasis on a central role for the terms-of-trade externality, we focus on a different model and base our argument on the efficiency properties of the politically optimal and Nash trade policies.
-Finally, our sequel paper, Bagwell and Lee (2018), considers a model similar to that analyzed here but with CES preferences for the differentiated-goods sector.
-A comparison with the results in that paper clarifies the role of quadratic preferences for our findings.
-As mentioned above, the two models have different predictions relating to the entry-externality effect and the corresponding treatment of export subsidies in trade agreements.
+Relative to this work, we study unilateral, efficient and Nash tariffs in a large-country, two-sector model with a linear outside good when consumers have quadratic preferences and domestic policies are unavailable.
+We share with Costinot et al an emphasis on a central role for the terms-of-trade externality but focus on a different model and base our argument on the efficiency properties of the politically optimal and Nash trade policies.

-Our analysis of the entry-externality effect is related to recent work by Dhingra and Morrow (forthcoming) and Nocco et al (2014).
-For a family of one-sector monopolistic competition models with heterogeneous firms and additively separable preferences, Dhingra and Morrow show that the market outcome with CES preferences is first best.
-By comparison, we conduct our analysis in the Melitz-Ottaviano model, wherein preferences are not additively separable and an outside good exists.
-In our analysis of the entry-externality effect, we also consider a second-best scenario, in which the social planner directly controls only the number of entrants.
+Our analysis of the entry-externality effect is related to work by Dhingra and Morrow (2019) and Nocco et al (2014).
+Dhingra and Morrow consider a family of one-sector monopolistic competition models with heterogeneous firms and additively separable preferences, and show that the market outcome is first best under CES preferences.
+By comparison, we study the Melitz-Ottaviano model, wherein preferences are not additively separable and an outside good exists.
+In our analysis of the entry-externality effect, we also consider a second-best scenario.
+Nocco et al analyze the efficiency properties of the market outcome in the Melitz-Ottaviano model.
+They show that the market level of entry is above (below) that in the first-best allocation if the demand parameter $\alpha$ is higher (lower) than a critical level.
+They also consider a second-best scenario in which a per-

-10Campolmi et al argue that politically optimal policies are inefficient for their model when domestic and trade policies are available.
+&lt;sup>8Campolmi et al argue that politically optimal policies are inefficient for their model when domestic and trade policies are available.
 As Bagwell and Staiger (2016b, p.
 465) argue, however, Campolmi et al impose a different definition of politically optimal policies than is imposed in previous work (see Bagwell and Staiger 1999, 2001, 2012a, 2015, 2016b).

-11Campolmi et al consider Nash policies when import and export tariffs are simultaneously determined only when domestic policies are also available to target the monopolistic distortion.
+&lt;sup>9Campolmi et al consider Nash policies when import and export tariffs are simultaneously determined only when domestic policies are also available to target the monopolistic distortion.
 In our model, domestic policies are not available, and so Nash trade policies must be selected with markups in mind.